 2. Different Lifestyles

 One of the drawbacks of moving back home stems from people in the house following different lifestyles.
-Many times, when young adults move back in with parents, it’s after being away at college.
+Many times, when young adults move back in with their parents, it’s after being away at college.

 That lifestyle can be dramatically different than the lifestyle of other people still living at home.
 It isn’t that you are going to be throwing frat parties or sorority mixers; it is simply that people are often living on conflicting schedules.